Health and safety policies

 Health care in Munich

-Germany has one of the best, most comprehensive health care systems in the world.
+Germany has one of the best, most comprehensive healthcare systems in the world.
 The student statutory insurance offers full coverage with no copay for most health care expenses (including hospitalization).
-If you suspect you've been infected with the coronavirus, rapid antigen testing centers are abundant, fast and reliable in Munich and throughout Germany.

 Insurance

-All students will have statutory German health insurance, which is very comprehensive and covers symptomatic and asymptomatic testing for COVID-19 and health care and hospitalization costs.
-JYM students will also receive supplemental travel, accident and sickness insurance through iNext.
+All students will have statutory German health insurance, which is very comprehensive.
+JYM students will also receive supplemental travel, accident, and sickness insurance through iNext.

 Here are some companies that offer CFAR (cancel for any reason) coverage: